exiahuang/Xycode/README.md

 -   \${HOME} - Home directory
 -   \${file} - the current opened file
+-   \${relativeFile} - the current opened file relative to workspaceFolder
+-   \${relativeFileDirname} - the current opened file's dirname relative to workspaceFolder
 -   \${fileBasename} - the current opened file's basename
 -   \${fileBasenameNoExtension} - the current opened file's basename with no file extension
 -   \${workspaceFolder} - the path of the folder opened